oroce/web-development-workshop/workshop-4.md

 ???
 * two days later you are less emotional but still the experience just happened so you can be objective while able to recall it

-* people you blame will be in fear, so they wont be open
+* people you blame will be in fear, so they won't be open

 ---

 class: center, middle

-To be able to make post mortem possible, you need logging.
+To be able to make post-mortem possible, you need logging.
 Log everything.
 Just put the logs onto S3 and keep trying to reproduce and understand what caused the issue.

 ---